Food cravings and the desire to stop stress eating are very common for women in midlife into the golden years of retirement.

 Does Cortisol Make You Gain Weight?

 Besides causing cravings, a cortisol imbalance can also be responsible for extra weight gain and belly fat.

 Excess cortisol can push you into fat-storage mode resulting in weight gain, rather than fat-burning mode, where you want to be for weight loss.
 For my biology nerds out there, cortisol does this by stimulating the liver to create more energy, rather than tapping fat stores for energy.

 So the calories you eat from food end up getting stored as more fat tissue.

 Additionally, one of the actions of cortisol is to move fat from other parts of the body to the belly.
 There, the hormone sets up little cortisol- making factories, increasing it’s belly fat storage action.
 That’s why many people notice more storage in their abdomen during times of stress.

-Targeting hormone balance with specific nutrition and lifestyle protocols, like I offer in the Stress Less Weight Mastery, can not only stop food cravings, but help with weight loss too.
+Targeting hormone balance with specific nutrition and lifestyle protocols, like I offer in the Courage to Trust Method, can not only stop food cravings, but help with weight loss too.